-While it may be difficult to definitively say, oh such and such year was the biggest year for CBD, I personally feel that this year, 2019… will be THE BIGGEST YEAR for CBD.
+While there is some debate on which was the biggest year for hemp, I personally feel that this year, 2019… will be THE BIGGEST YEAR for CBD HEMP.

 Passed by the Senate in December of last year, the $867 billion farm bill removes hemp from the controlled substances list and makes the production of industrial hemp legal in all 50 states.
 Not only that, but the bill allows for states to develop their own practices on how to regulate the crop.
 Not only that, but it allows interstate commerce (a fancy way of saying sales and trade of certain goods, in this case hemp, between states).
 Not only that, but now that hemp is federally legal, banks and credit card companies can begin servicing the industry.
 The list goes on and on.

 Okay, so it is now federally legal, but what EXACTLY is “hemp?”For those not in the loop, hemp is defined as a variety of the Cannabis Sativa plant whose concentration of delta9-THC does not exceed 0.3% on a dry weight basis.
 THC is the compound that gets you high in marijuana, and just so happens to be a natural byproduct in hemp-growing.
 Yet an additional bonus to the new farm bill is that if producers do happen to grow hemp that exceeds this 0.3% threshold (which can happen quite easily), it is no longer treated as a crime.
 Instead, producers must submit revisions on how they plan to ameliorate the offending plants.